Grow your LinkedIn audience 3x faster

-If you want to grow as a writer, one of the best platforms that you can leverage is LinkedIn.
+If you want to grow as a writer, LinkedIn is definetely the platform for you.
 You’re looking to monetize your words, and doing that in a business-themed place would help bring the right opportunities.

 In this guide, we’ll teach you how to optimize LinkedIn for your writing advantage.